cucapra/polyphemus/README.md

     $ FLASK_APP=polyphemus.server FLASK_ENV=development pipenv run flask run

 You can also use `make dev` as a shortcut.

 This route automatically starts the necessary worker threads in the same process as the development server.

 [flask]: https://flask.palletsprojects.com/

 ### Deployment

-For proper production, there are two differences from running the development version: you'll want to use a proper web server, and Polyphemus will want to spawn a separate process just for the worker threads.
+For proper production, there are two differences from running the development
+version: You'll want to use a proper web server, and Polyphemus will want to spawn a separate process just for the worker threads.

 Use this command to start the workers:

-    $ pipenv run python -m polyphemus.workproc
+    $ pipenv run worker

 For the server, [Gunicorn][] is a good choice (and included in the dependencies).
 Here's how you might invoke it: